joke2k/faker/docs/pytest-fixtures.rst

        assert isinstance(faker.name(), str)

 Out of the box, the ``faker`` fixture returns a session-scoped ``Faker`` instance to be used across all tests in your test suite.
-This instance defaults to the ``en-US`` locale, and it is reseeded using a seed value of ``0`` prior to each test.
+This instance defaults to the ``en-US`` locale, it is reseeded using a seed value of ``0`` prior to each test, and the ``.unique`` remembered generated values are cleared.

 To change the default locale, you can define a session-scoped autouse ``faker_session_locale`` fixture in your top level ``conftest.py``.
 To change the default seed value, you define a